kompo/kompo/README.md

 # kompophp/kompo

-`kompo\kompo` is a library of components to help you write forms in a matter of seconds.
+`kompophp/kompo` is a library of components to help you write forms in a matter of seconds.
 No matter how complex the user input you need, you can find a component that handles that.
 You can also pick from different styles to suit your needs.

 > Refer to the the website for the most up-to-date information, demos and the complete detailed documentation on how to use this package: <a href="https://kompophp.com">kompophp.com</a>